 Since the start of the global pandemic, a lot of people had been panic buying, causing shortages of certain household goods.
 This caused outrage through communities and left a lot of people without their needs such as certain foods and toilet roll.

-Tesco manager James Grace said, “Since lockdown, stock throughout the store has risen and we now have good stock levels for all customers and staff.
+Saffron Walden Tesco manager James Grace said, “Since lockdown, stock throughout the store has risen and we now have good stock levels for all customers and staff.
 It has become a lot easier to fill the shops overnight rather than in the daytime.
-If the shelves need stocking through the day barriers cover the isle allowing staff to restock while another member will get whatever the customers need from that isle.”
+If the shelves need stocking through the day barriers cover the aisle allowing staff to restock while another member will get whatever the customers need from that aisle.

 Photo: Neonatal Nursery Nurse Tara Newell ready for her shift at PAH